nim-works/nimskull/doc/ci.rst

 website.
 This pipeline is dependent on the
 `Release manifest tool <#tools-release-manifest-tool>`_.

-Unlike other pipelines, the code ran will always be that of the latest commit in ``devel`` branch.
-This meant that the code should always be aware of differences between versions of |NimSkull| being deployed.
+Unlike other pipelines, the code run will always be that of the latest commit in ``devel`` branch.
+This means that the code should always be aware of differences between versions of |NimSkull| being deployed.

 Currently, only one instance of this pipeline might be run at any given time